Oscar-Gil-Data/ADS506/README.md

 # ADS 506
 Applied Time Series Analysis - Group 3

 The datasets for this project are from data.sandiego.gov.
 There are four CSV files combined into one data frame in R Studio.
-The combined CSV files result in 1,166,606 observations of 12 variables, containing the following information:
+The combined CSV files result in 1,166,606 observations and 12 variables, containing the following information:

 **sample ID** to give each sample a unique identifier